 The vines of the Passiflora plants are extremely vigorous and excellent climbers.
 Passion vine training involves maneuvering the vine’s growth into the direction you believe best for your garden.

 Trained passion vines add vertical interest and vibrant colors to your backyard.
-But training young passion vines is not as easy as you might hope.
+However, training young passion vines is not as easy as you might hope.
 If the vine tendril opts to head west, for example, you will have a fight on your hands if you want it to head east.

 How to Train a Young Passion Vine